Lynden Yoga Collective

 The five core emotions.
 Recognize, Allow, Investigate, Nurture as a framework for difficult inner weather.
 Metta toward self, difficult people, and inner parts.
 IFS-informed compassion practices.

-The Body: Scanning and Breath
+The Body: Scanning, Breath, and Mindful Relating

 Somatic awareness, interoception, and the felt sense.
 Body scanning as a doorway to presence.
 Breathwork as regulation and inquiry.
 The body's role in processing experience.
+Mindful relating as embodied practice.

 Teaching Skills and Ethics